Superconducting high-power cables and lines - development status and technology roadmap

 7. New cable designs have been developed and demonstrated for high-current power transmission

-New cable designs, such as Conductor on Round Core(CORC®) cables, optimise current distribution, AC losses, and mechanical bending performance to meet the demanding requirements of various application scenarios.
+New cable designs, such as Conductor on Round Core (CORC(R)) cables, optimize current distribution, AC losses, and mechanical bending performance to meet the demanding requirements of various application scenarios.

-CORC® cable: The paper lists several CORC® designs, for example, a CORC® cable containing 48 REBCO tapes of 4mm width achieves an operating current (Iopp) of 3.5-7 kA in liquid nitrogen at 68-77 K, and the rated power is 10-20 MW, and the Iopp reaches 14-28 kA at 30-50K, delivering 42-84 MW.
+CORC(R) cable performance: the paper lists several CORC(R) designs.
+For example, a CORC(R) cable containing 48 REBCO tapes of 4 mm width achieves an operating current of 3.5-7 kA in liquid nitrogen at 68-77 K with a rated power of 10-20 MW.
+At 30-50 K, the operating current reaches 14-28 kA, delivering 42-84 MW.

 8. Concept validation of hybrid energy pipelines (co-transmission of electricity with hydrogen/LNG)

-Electricity-hydrogen co-transmission: The paper proposes a hybrid energy pipeline concept combining MgB₂ superconducting cables with LH₂ pipelines, and provides design parameters for a potential application: length 10 km, nominal electrical power 0.2 GW (±10 kV, 10 kA), nominal hydrogen transmission power 0.2 GW.
+Electricity-hydrogen co-transmission: the paper proposes a hybrid energy pipeline concept combining MgB2 superconducting cables with LH2 pipelines and provides design parameters for a potential application: length 10 km, nominal electrical power 0.2 GW (+/-10 kV, 10 kA), nominal hydrogen transmission power 0.2 GW.

 9. Overhead superconducting transmission lines (O-SCTLs) expand new application scenarios